kdoore/1335GitBook/arrays.md

 #Arrays

-Arrays are an data-structure that can hold multiple values.
+Arrays are a data-structure that can hold multiple values.
 We can consider an array to be a list, which can hold values.
 We can also consider arrays as multi-dimensional data structures, a 2D array is like a grid, a 3D array can be considered a cubic structure...etc.

 Arrays are objects in java, so we'll start to learn how to work with objects as we learn to work with arrays.